carlsborg/dust/README.md

     - selector: *
         ...

-    a command like "@1 service restart xyz" will search for a login rule by matching prod, dev, and then default (*) in that order'''
+    a command like "@node5 service restart xyz" will search for a login rule by matching prod, dev, and then default (*) in that order'''

 ii) by manually editing the login rules file.
       See a sample login rules file here.

+After assigning all nodes:

 ### More on Filter expressions